China's central bank injects liquidity into market

-China's central bank Monday pumped cash into the banking system via reverse repos to maintain liquidity.
+BEIJING, Aug.
+12 (Xinhua) -- China's central bank Wednesday pumped cash into the banking system via reverse repos to maintain liquidity.

 The move was intended to maintain reasonable and ample liquidity in the banking system, the central bank said.